EOX-A/d3.TimeSlider/Readme.md

  - `id`: The ID of the dataset.
 This is used in events and callbacks
  - `color`: The color to display the dataset.
 Anything possible for CSS works here
  - `lineplot`: Whether this dataset will be displayed as a line
- - `histogram`: Whether this dataset will be displayed in a quantized manner
+ - `histogramThreshold`: Sets the threshold, when this dataset will be displayed in a quantized manner.
  - `sourceParams`: Anything you want to pass to the source function.
  - `records`: The records for this dataset.
 When the records are set this way, the dataset is static, and does not change.